UPDATED October 12, 2021, Original Post: June 7, 2018 Public Intoxication

 As we mentioned earlier, A person could go out for drinks with friends, then decide not to drive home since they had too much to drink.
 Technically, this individual could be arrested for public intoxication when trying to do the right thing.

 However, law enforcement officers say the leeway is needed to address a wide variety of behaviors to take an inebriated person into police custody.
-Moreover, most Texas public intoxication cases involve a person creating a danger to themselves or others by slipping, staggering, or falling along a roadway at night.
+Moreover, many Texas public intoxication cases involve a person creating a danger to themselves or others by slipping, staggering, or falling along a roadway at night.

 How Texas Public Intoxication Charges Work

 Under Texas DWI law, a person is legally intoxicated if his or her blood alcohol concentration (BAC) is at least 0.08 percent.
 However, with public intoxication laws in Texas, the police are not required to test your blood alcohol level to make an arrest for public intoxication.
 The police can arrest you by looking at subjective evidence establishing probable cause, such as slurred words, bloodshot eyes, or an alcohol smell on your breath.

 An arrest for public intoxication can occur in any public place, including porches and apartment building hallways.
 Any place licensed to sell alcohol is considered a public place.
 This is important because many people will attend a bar or club and if the business does not like something about the patron, they can call the police over to make an arrest for public intoxication to remove them from the business.